mohsen-mirzaei/available-class-notifier/README.md

 # Sess available class notifier
-A project that notifies you when specific sections of a class are available.
+A project that notifies you by playing an alarm sound when specific sections of a class are available.

 ## Installation
 Use the package manager pip to install the requirements.